-At its core, brand activism means that a company (aka a brand) ties its business activity to a social cause.
-Sometimes it’s also referred to as being socially active or as social responsibility.
+Brand activism means that a company (aka a brand) ties its business activity to a social cause.
+Sometimes it’s also referred to as being socially active or social responsibility.

-For example, before the pandemic many events added social responsibility components like collecting donations, a volunteer activity for attendees or something similar.
+For example, many events added social responsibility components like collecting donations, a volunteer activity for attendees, or something similar before the pandemic.

 At the Virtual Insight Summit, Voxpopme and Zappi donated to nonprofits for every registration.
 The project was announced as follows:

 Together we can make meaningful change within the research community surrounding the important topic of diversity, equity and inclusion!
 Your registration donates $1 to each of our community partners: Colour of Research (CORe) and Insights in Color.
 Register today and spread the word!

 Conscious capitalism is another term, said Gilad Barash, vice president of analytics at Dstillery, on “Reel Talk: The Customer Insights Show.”
 Dstillery is a data science company that creates audiences for market researchers based on digital signals.

 “As a consumer, I’m being more aware of where I spend my money,” said Jenn Vogel, senior vice president of marketing at Voxpopme and host of “Reel Talk.”
 “It’s not just about the product or the price.
 It’s more about the brand.”